johnsreid/johnsreid.github.io/commands.md

 * !karaoke - Random song is selected from the Twitch Sings directory and played
 * !karaoke {number} - A specific song ID is selected from the Twitch Sings directory and played

-### Charity
-* !obscharityon - Turn on the charity overlay
-* !obscharityoff - Turn off the charity overlay